SimonHFrost/resume/resume.md

 github.com/simonhfrost
 linkedin.com/in/simonhfrost

-I'm a front-end developer that has over four years of experience developing solutions with a range of technology while collaborating with all sorts of teams and people.
+I have over four years of experience as a software engineer working as a full stack engineer, and as a front-end engineer.

-I'm experienced with Backbone.js, Angular, Gulp, Sass, Browserify, and ES2015.
-But also maintain a strong foundation of web technologies like raw Javascript, CSS, and HTML by keeping up to date with new specifications - and using it plain javascript where possible instead of falling back to 'insert favorite framework here'
+I excel in delivering and improving features that improve the user experience - including factors that aren't obvious such as performance and intuition.

-I believe that there is no superior programming language or framework, and that each problem should be analysed individually for it's needs.
+I believe there is no superior programming language or framework, and that problems should be analyzed for their individual needs.

-My goal is to programatically increase the user experience, without compromising security.
-All with the acknowledgement, that things can't always be perfect when there are time constraints.
+I understand that most issues arise from invalid assumptions, and that effective communication can mitigate this.
+I have experience working and communicating in teams with multiple roles that change often.

 Work Experience
 -